Robb-Fr/blog/_posts/2024-01-27-string-format-vulns.md

 ---
 title: "Exploiting string format vulnerabilities"
 date: 2024-01-27
-categories: C printf stack software-security ctf string-format
+tags: C printf stack software-security ctf string-format
 ---

 During a lab of Software Security class at EPFL, we came across this exercise on